redsanket/spark/external/storm/guide/security/index.rst

    "``yahoo.autoyca.proxyappid``", "This is the role for the http proxies that should be used with this YCAv2 cert.
 If not set YCA will guess based off of the colo you are in.
 It almost always gets this correct."

 On the worker side, you can fetch the most up-to-date certificate using static methods in the ``com.yahoo.storm.security.yca.AutoYCA`` class.
-This class is in a separate Yahoo- specific ``storm`` jar in the same ``yinst`` package/maven artifact.
+This class is in a separate Oath- specific ``storm`` jar in the same ``yinst`` package/maven artifact.
 You need to include a dependency on ``storm_yahoo`` to compile your code.